Uganda elections: Museveni tests patience of international allies | DW | 20.01.2021

-As the world watched incumbent President Yoweri Museveni secure a victory in problematic elections last week, questions are being raised over the international community's relations with Uganda.
+After world leaders watched the incumbent, Yoweri Museveni, secure a victory in the presidential election last week, questions are being raised over the international community's relations with Uganda.

-The international community is tightening its scrutiny of Uganda's longstanding President Yoweri Museveni less than a week after he won his sixth presidential term.
+The international community is tightening its scrutiny of Yoweri Museveni less than a week after he won his sixth presidential term in Uganda.

-Museveni, who has ruled Uganda since 1986, was declared the winner of last Thursday's poll with 59% of the vote against opposition leader Bobi Wine's 35%.
+Museveni, who has ruled since 1986, was declared the winner of the January 14 poll with 59% of the vote against opposition leader Bobi Wine's 35%.

-Although Museveni dubbed the election the "most cheating-free" in Uganda's history, the lead-up to the polls was marred by violent protests and a social media and internet blackout.
+Although Museveni dubbed the election the "most cheating-free" in Uganda's history, there were violent protests and a social media and internet blackout in the lead-up to the polls.

 The US embassy in Uganda released a statement earlier this week saying the election was tainted by the harassment of opposition candidates and the suppression of media and rights advocates.